Belize Museum, Belize City - Things to Do at Belize Museum

 Colonial History Exhibits

-Historical displays covering the British colonial period, including documents, photographs, and artifacts from the logging and sugar industries
+Displays covering the British colonial period, including artifacts from the logging industry and early settlement patterns that shaped modern Belize

 Natural History Gallery